SCR-athif/ScanIT/README.md

 4. 'sudo mv map /usr/local/lib/python3.10/dist-packages/map'
 5. pip3 install --upgrade pyfiglet

+## To run the program :
+  we have two method to run this program
-6. python3 main.py or ./main.py
+  1. python3 main.py
+  2. ./main.py
 ## Adddtional

 You can read scanned data from history text file, all kind of **scan result** will be recoded in there.